IBM-Blockchain-Archive/marbles/simplestuff1_tutorial.md

 #Prereq:
 1. Bluemix ID https://console.ng.bluemix.net/ (needed to create your OBC network)
-1. Node JS 12+ (needed for this application)
+1. Node JS 0.12+ (needed for this application)
-1. GoLang (needed to build your own chaincode, you can tutorial's cc for now)
+1. GoLang Environment (only needed to build your own chaincode, not needed if you just run the marbles app as is)
 1. You are at least partially aware of the term 'chaincode', 'ledger', and 'peer' in a blockchain context.
 [Blockchain Docs](https://github.com/openblockchain/obc-docs), [Term Help](https://github.com/openblockchain/obc-docs/blob/master/glossary.md)